 Military students will be contacted by the Registrar's office to complete the Postsecondary Institutions (Military Only) form.
-This form serves as authorization for UMA to obtain military transcripts through the Joint Services Transcript System (JSTS) as well as all transcripts from previously attended institutions.
-Prior to ordering an official transcript, the unofficial transcript, provided by the military student, will be evaluated to determine whether transfer credit may be applicable.
-If applicable, the Registrar's office will attempt to obtain official transcripts on behalf of the student.
-If necessary, the Registrar's office may need to ask the student to obtain these official transcripts with fees to be reimbursed by UMA.
+This form serves as authorization for UMA to obtain military transcripts through the Joint Services Transcript System (JST).
+Students utilizing Veterans educational benefits are required to submit official transcripts from all previously attended institutions to the Office of the Registrar no later than sixty days from their enrollment date.
+Students who fail to provide official transcripts within this timeframe will no longer be eligible to use their Veterans Educational benefits at UMA.
+Students may submit a request for an extension to the Office of the Registrar, and upon approval, an extension will be granted not to exceed the end of their second semester with UMA.
 Within 30 days of the receipt of official transcripts, the Registrar's office will issue an Evaluated Education Plan to the student.